alvinlin123/gulp-bless/README.md

 - `imports` - A boolean (which defaults to `true`).
 Determines whether or not the first chunk / "blessed" file `@import`s the others.
 - `cacheBuster` - A boolean (which defaults to `true`).
 If `imports` is `true`, this will add a random query parameter value to prevent against aggressive caching.
 - `log` - A boolean (which defaults to `false`).
 Logs a small bit of information about the process.
-- `partLabel` - A string (which defaults to `-blessed`).
-The label to used for splitted out part files.
-For example, with default the file name will be "long-blessed1.css"; with value of `part`, the file name will be "long-part1.css".
+- `suffix` - Either a string or a function (which defaults to `"-blessed"`).
+If it is a string, then it will be added after the original file name but before the index (e.g. `mycss-blessed1.css`).
+If it is a function, the function is expected to take in an
+`index` argument (1-based) and return a string; whatever returned by the function will be appened to the original file name.

 Example: